simsaens/StretchyLayout/README.md

 ![Status Bar Hide](Article/StatusBarHide.gif)

 How do we do this?
-It's pretty easy:

 * We convert the `textContainer`'s rect to screen coordinates
 * We check if the minimum Y of that frame is less than the view's top safe area